Richardn2002/Sparkfun-BigTime-Watch-Kit-Extension-Code/README.md

 and

 if you use it
-you must think my girlfriend is cute and pretty and clever if you meet us in the street someday(if i get a girlfriend someday)
+you must think my girlfriend is cute and pretty and clever if you meet us in the street someday

 download it and upload the code to your own watch and show off!